 Meanwhile, Leno's bitterness is coming out in recent monologues.
 Earlier this week, he called his NBC bosses "snakes," and has taken swipes and the network's ratings.
 Which sort of makes sense.
 When you're No. 1 at what you do, and your company is forcing you out, you could get a little ticked off about it.

 "Well you know the whole legend of St. Patrick, right?"
 Leno said, during his monologue Monday night.
-"St. Patrick drove all the snakes out of Ireland, and then they came here
+"St. Patrick drove all the snakes out of Ireland, and then they came here to the United States and became NBC executives.
+It's a fascinating, fascinating story."

 On Tuesday, Leno said "Did you hear about this?
 A 28-year-old woman from Serbia has a rare brain condition where she sees everything upside down.
 The good news?
 She's now been given a job at the White House as President Obama's economic adviser.
 Isn't that crazy?
 It's unbelievable.
 She sees everything upside down.
 In fact, she thinks NBC is at the top of the ratings."